This article has links to products and services we love, which we may make commission from.

 Note: Since the esplanade is flat is suitable for wheelchair users and prams/pushchairs.
 There is a courtesy vehicle that takes people with disabilities to the top of the castle.

-The Crown Jewels, Stone of Destiny and associated exhibition has ramp and elevator access.
+The Crown Jewels, Stone of Destiny and associated exhibitions have ramp and elevator access.

-Free Braille guides and hands-on models of the Crown Jewels with Braille texts is available.
+Free Braille guides and hands-on models of the Crown Jewels with Braille texts are available.

 Head out of the esplanade and turn right down Castle Wynd North and then South until you arrive at one of the most vibrant spots in the Old Town, Edinburgh’s Grassmarket.

-You can 100% close the day here, bar hopping between rooftop beers under the castle at Cold Town House, ghost hunting at The White Heart Inn and listening to good tunes at The Last Drop.
+You can 100% close the day here, bar hopping between rooftop beers under the castle at Cold Town House, ghost hunting at The White Heart Inn, listening to good tunes at The Last Drop, checking out the live music at Eve, and dreamy cocktails at Dragonfly.

 - Mamma’s American Pizza